[Blog updated February 2020, with thanks to Dr. Andrew Peregrine for his suggestions.]

 It’s helpful to think about the risks of transferring or transportation, not just importation, because disease profiles can vary so vastly within Canada.
 Receiving shelters must educate themselves about what ticks and tick-borne diseases to expect.
 Before transport, all dogs should be treated with a tick product labelled for the important species of ticks.
 Check for ticks when animals arrive from endemic areas.
 Remove any ticks and identify them.
 Often shelters can do this in-house, using identification guides like this one.
 If that’s not possible, submit the ticks to a local laboratory or to the Pets and Ticks group.

 There are several excellent tick products available for dogs in Canada.
-Products effective against the 4 important ticks in the table above are afoxolaner (Nexgard), fluralaner (Bravecto), sarolaner (Simparica) and imidacloprid/permethrin (K9 Advantix).
-(Note that only Simparica is currently labelled for all 4 species in Canada – the current package insert does not reflect this but new inserts will be adjusted.)
+Products effective against the 4 important ticks in the table above are afoxolaner (Nexgard), fluralaner (Bravecto), sarolaner (Simparica) and imidacloprid/permethrin (K9 Advantix) and lotilaner (Credelio).
+(Note that only Simparica and Credelio are currently labelled for all 4 species in Canada.)
 There is now also a labelled topical Bravecto product for cats in Canada, which will probably be used more for mites than for ticks.
 See our blog on demodicosis for more information about the isoxazoline (“-laner”) tick products.

 Testing for tick-borne diseases